OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 Next, select the username/password account, enter in the IP Address, and select the certificate.

-**Please note:** it is important to use https://[Ip Address] for the URL.
+**Please note:** it is important to have https:// before your [Ip Address] for the URL.
 If you don't, Octopus won't be able to connect to your K8s cluster and you will spend a lot of time wondering why.
 I know this because I forgot and I kept scratching my head wondering why it wasn't working.

 ![](octopus_deploy_add_k8s_options.png "width=500")